jlab/microbiome_pax5/README.md

 There is a bunch of additional software necessary to actually re-compute each and every analysis step.
 Most notabely
   - [qiime2](qiime2.org/) (version 2020.2)
-  - [ggmap](https://github.com/sjanssen2/ggmap) (a collection of custom build helper scripts) Function in ggmap will call several conda environments, whose build recipies are contained in ggmap sources.
+  - [ggmap](https://github.com/sjanssen2/ggmap) (a collection of custom build helper scripts, use release https://github.com/sjanssen2/ggmap/tree/1.0.0)
+Functions in ggmap will call several conda environments, whose build recipies are contained in ggmap sources.

 Shoot your questions to stefan.janssen@computational.bio.uni-giessen.de